Next Start

 Image Credit: AWS Symbol Chart

-To view more welding symbols, download the American Welding Society Welding Symbol Chart.
+To view more about welding symbols and blueprint reading, download the American Welding Society Welding Symbol Chart.

 Pursuing a Career in Welding

-If you’re considering a career in welding, you might be wondering, “How do I learn welding symbols?”
-A great place to start is by completing a welding training program, like the Welding Technology program at Universal Technical Institute (UTI).
-In just 36 weeks, students learn the fundamentals of what it takes to become a welder, including stick, MIG, TIG and flux-cored arc welding.
+If you’re considering a career in welding, you might be wondering, “How do I learn welding symbols?” or “How do I read a welding blueprint?”
+A great place to start is by completing a welding training program, like the Welding Technology program at UTI.
+In just 36 weeks, students are taught the fundamentals of what it takes to become a welder, including stick, MIG, TIG and flux-cored arc welding.

 • Aerospace